pastriano16/SU2/assignments/Task3/unsteady_CHT_report.md

 # Convergence History

 The simulation is converged on a maximum residual of 10^-6, although it is not immediatelyclear which parameter the residual is calculated on.
 A fixed CFL number of 7 has been used for the entire mesh.
-The convergence of various quantities has been plotted below
 # Results

-The variation of the temperatrure with time near the surface is shown below :
+The variation of the temperature with time near the surface is shown below :
 ![alt text](https://github.com/pastriano16/SU2/blob/master/assignments/Task3/img/temperature.gif?raw=true)

 The variation of the density with time near the surface :